Meet the Sami people and the high mountains!

 Laponia – Lapland’s world heritage area, covers an area of 9,400km2 in the mountains and forests of Norrbotten and has been the home of nomadic hunters and reindeer herders since time immemorial.
 This is the site of four national parks and several nature preserves.
 In 1996 Laponia was designated a UNESCO World Heritage site.
 The museum’s Laponia exhibit gives an insight into its cultural and natural significance for all of humanity.

-Costume and Silver: From hides and leather to festive dress of cloth.
+GAPTA – Sami clothing and Silver: From hides and leather to festive dress of cloth.
 The Sami silver and its mediaeval design.

-Drum Time: Religion and mythology.
+Time of the drum: Religion and mythology.

 Life of the settlers: A settler family in the early 1900s.